 Above: Female Red mason bee – Osmia bicornis, nectar robbing comfrey

 Above: Bombus pratorum male, and female Osmia bicornis nectar robbing

 Above: Honey bee nectar robbing

 Just because nectar robbing may occur, this does

 not necessarily mean the flower will not be pollinated.
-Sometimes a bee will enter to flower to
+Sometimes a bee will enter the flower to

 this several times.
 Unfortunately, I was unable to capture only a little video of this activity, but you can watch it below.

-This bumblebee below also engages in legitimate foraging, but tries out the holes at the bottom of the comfrey flowers to do a bit of robbing:
+This bumblebee below also engages in legitimate foraging, but tries out the holes at the bottom of the comfrey flowers to get to the nectaries:

 ALL RIGHTS RESERVED.